Bob Catley: Solo career (1998–present)

 2001 saw the release of Catley's third album Middle Earth, which was based on J. R. R. Tolkien's epic The Lord of the Rings.
 The songs, once again penned by Gary Hughes, are based on various parts/incidents/characters from the book.
-Musicians on Middle Earth include Hughes band mates Ten plus a guest appearance by Landmarq vocalist Tracy Hitchings.
-Catley toured extensively in 2001 with Kip Winger opening acoustically early in the year, and then spent a month co-headlining UK and European dates with Ten later in the year.
+Musicians on Middle Earth include Hughes' band mates Ten plus a guest appearance by Landmarq vocalist Tracy Hitchings.
+Catley toured extensively in 2001 with Kip Winger opening acoustically early in the year, and then spent a month co-headlining UK and European dates.

 2003 saw a change in writing partners for Catley: When Empires Burn was written and produced by Catley's long time keyboard player Paul Hodson and features a much heavier sound, bordering on heavy metal.
 The backing band included Vince O’Regan (Guitars), Al Barrow (Bass) and Jamie Little (Drums).
-When Empires Burn was again backed by a full European tour, this time touring with the Yorkshire-based band Lost Weekend.
+When Empires Burn was again backed by a full European tour.

 Catley's 2006 solo album Spirit of Man was written by Dave Thompson and Paul Uttley of Lost Weekend and Vince O’Regan of Pulse, and was recorded at KRT Studio's in Wolverhampton.
-Catley and Vince have co-produced the album.
-This is the first time that Catley has had a role in the production of one of his albums, and continues the somewhat heavier approach seen in the previous album.
+Catley and O'Regan co-produced the album.
 The album was supported by a full UK and European tour, including an intimate date at London's famous Underworld club.
 This band featured Oliver Wakeman (ex-Yes) on keyboards.

 Catley was also one of the many singers involved with the Power Metal project Avantasia, created by Edguy's frontman Tobias Sammet.
 Catley was featured in almost all Avantasia albums, from The Metal Operas through the Wicked Trilogy and The Mystery of Time to the most recent album, A Paranormal Evening with the Moonflower Society.
 He also took part in all Avantasia world tours in 2008, 2010, 2013 and 2016.
 He is seen on the DVD from the first tour.

+Personal life

+Catley has been married and divorced three times and has two daughters.